ramonsuarez/ramonsuarez.github.io/content/post/walmart/walmart-sales-analysis.md

 = Table.AddColumn(#"Colonnes renommées3", "CPI", each if [CPI_to_fix] > 1000 then [CPI_to_fix]/1000 else if [CPI_to_fix] > 100 then [CPI_to_fix]/100 else [CPI_to_fix])
 ```
 #### Add Friday Week
 Added a column with the number of the week in that year starting on Saturday and ending on Friday (the day of the sales report) with an SQL query on Sales & Features, to be able to link weeks with IsHoliday to WeeklySales.
 ![images/20221215135819.png](../images/20221215135819.png)

 > [!
 Attention] When updating a table, go to the editor and click on Refresh view (actualiser l'apperçu)
 > ![images/20221215140500.png](../images/20221215140500.png)

 ### Power BI
+Working with Power BI was straight forward once all the data was formated and in shape.
+I did not take notes because of this.

 ### Issues
+These are some of the issues I encountered with the different tools I used, mostly with Visual Studio and having the SSAS & SSIS extensions crash.
-### LocaleID not installed
+#### LocaleID not installed
  Issue: *LocaleID 9 is not installed on this system*
 ![images/20221206105949.png](../images/20221206105949.png)
 	  Due to locale chosen for import (English instead of default French Belgium).
 Fixed recreating with the local locale and deleting previous connection managers:
 ![images/20221206110827.png](../images/20221206110827.png)
 ![images/20221206111107.png](../images/20221206111107.png)
-### IF Exists does not work as in SSMS
+#### IF Exists does not work as in SSMS
 Discarded code for the time being.
-### DB creation and population in same Data Flow
+#### DB creation and population in same Data Flow
 ![images/20221206130735.png](../images/20221206130735.png)
 First run creates the table with our script and sometimes it is populated, others it needs a second run without changing anything to populate.
 The script to create the DB is no longer present, the connection is made.

-### Data Viewer not displayed.
+#### Data Viewer not displayed.
 Change Project>Properties>Config>Debugging>Run64bitRuntime to False.

-### . to , not working
+##### . to , not working
 Done manually with LibreOffice
-### Temperature conversion
+#### Temperature conversion
 > Import Features with some columns as strings to deal with NaN 36 Error: Échec de la conversion de données.
 La conversion de données de la colonne « Temperature » a retourné la valeur d'état 2 et le texte d'état « La valeur n'a pas pu être convertie en raison d'une perte potentielle de données. ».
 ## Presentation and report
+![../files/Report-walmart-tfe-ramon-suarez.pdf]
+![../files/TFE\ Data\ Visualization\ \&\ Analytics\ Bruxelles\ Formation.pdf]
 ## Next
+What came next in the presentation and is already done or being worked on right now is:
+- Machine learning & statistics courses: I've already finished an ML course and I'm working on a couple more.
+The statistics I'm learning with them don't require an independent course as the courses I've found don't cover anything else I need now.
+- Data exploration with Python: working on this is great.
+I really enjoy working with Python and Jupyter notebooks.
+- Power BI certiﬁcation: coming up!